Time Out & Family History Research All In One

 I was warned by experienced family researchers that once I started my family tree I would become addicted!
 They were right.
-Writing stories, finding connections and stalking my family members (both near and far) for snippets of information have become all consuming.
+Writing family history stories, finding connections and stalking my family members (both near and far) for snippets of information has become all consuming.
 So much so that I have had to devise a way to chill out.
-Sitting back with my feet up, a cup of coffee close by and a TED Talk was my solution.
+Sitting back with my feet up, a cup of coffee close by and a video was my solution.
 The topic?
-What else, Family!
+What else, Family History!

 - Family Reunion: A. Jacobs